symfony/symfony-docs/guides/validator/validation.markdown

     Application\HelloBundle\Author.fullName:
         This value is too short.
 It should have 10 characters or more

-If you fill the object with correct values, you will see that the validation errors disappear.
+If you fill the object with correct values the validation errors disappear.

-### Validating Properties

-TODO

-### Validating Values

-TODO